cmayron/Legal-Calculus/README.md

 It does not begin with optimism.
 It does not begin with theory detached from use.

-It begins with the record: what exists, what can be shown, what has been preserved, what can be organized, and what can survive later review.  ￼
+**It begins with the record: what exists, what can be shown, what has been preserved, what can be organized, and what can survive later review**

 The Function of LCES